Paul Bunyan: Children's adaptations

 A still from the 1960 Mel-O-Toons cartoon Paul Bunyan.
 Typical among juvenile accounts, the cartoon features Paul Bunyan batting cannonballs in the American Revolutionary War, sinking pirate ships, and building the Big Rock Candy Mountain.

 Running at variance to his origins in folklore, the character of Paul Bunyan has become a fixture for juvenile audiences since his debut in print.
 Typical among such adaptations is the further embellishment of stories pulled directly from William B. Laughead's pamphlet, and with very few elements from oral tradition adapted into them.
 Nearly all of the literature is presented in long narrative format, exaggerates Paul Bunyan's height to colossal proportions, and follows him from infancy to adulthood.

 Some of the more enduring collections of stories include Paul Bunyan by Esther Shephard (illustrated by Rockwell Kent), Paul Bunyan by James Stevens, Paul Bunyan Swings His Axe by Dell J. McCormick, Paul Bunyan by Esther Shephard, Paul Bunyan and His Great Blue Ox by Wallace Wadsworth, and The Marvelous Exploits of Paul Bunyan by William Laughead.

 The Wonderful Adventures of Paul Bunyan as retold by Louis Untermeyer and illustrated by Everett Gee Jackson was published in 1945 by The Heritage Press, an imprint of The George Macy Companies.

 Legends of Paul Bunyan (1947) was the first book published by the prolific tall tale writer Harold Felton.

 In 1958, Walt Disney Studios produced Paul Bunyan as an animated short musical.
 In it, Paul competes with his axe in a tree-chopping contest against a steam-powered mechanical saw.
 The feature starred Thurl Ravenscroft, perhaps best known as the voice of Tony the Tiger for The Kellogg Company, and was nominated for an Academy Award for Best Animated Short Film.
+The short later appeared in Disney's American Legends.

-"Three Tall Tales", a 1963 episode of The Magical World of Disney, is an animated three-part anthology.
+"Three Tall Tales", a 1963 episode of The Wonderful World of Color, is an animated three-part anthology.
 The third part is the tale of Paul Bunyan.

 In the 1995 Disney film Tall Tale, Paul Bunyan is played by Oliver Platt.
 Contrary to the usual image of Bunyan's gigantism, Platt's Paul is depicted as a man of average height, but compensated with a "larger than life" personality consistent with the film's "over the top" nature.

 In Marybeth Lorbiekci and Renée Grae's 2007 story Paul Bunyan's Sweetheart, Paul marries Lucette Diana Kensack, a giant Meti woman who teaches Paul to be a forester, replanting the forest after logging.

 In 2017, an animated film based loosely on the folktale titled Bunyan and Babe was released, starring John Goodman as Paul Bunyan.